suzanbaert/Resources_and_Bookmarks/README.md

 # Basic info on this repo

+This repo exists for me to store my bookmarks of tutorials/blog posts and my coursenotes.
-With this repo, I inten to store my summaries of courses taken, and to bookmark some tutorials and blog posts I found of others.
+With this repo, I intent to store my summaries of courses taken, and to bookmark some tutorials and blog posts I found of others.

 ## Interesting bookmarks